neuvector/docs/user/pages/02.deploying/06.awsmarketplace/docs.md

     category: docs
 ---

-***NOTE: NeuVector billing through the AWS Marketplace is scheduled to be available July 2023***

 ### Deploy NeuVector from AWS Marketplace Pay-As-You-Go Listing

-NeuVector supports monthly billing through your AWS account in a Pay-As-You-Go (PAYG) billing subscription for SUSE support of NeuVector.
+NeuVector Prime supports monthly billing through your AWS account in a Pay-As-You-Go (PAYG) billing subscription for SUSE support of NeuVector.

 Usage is billed monthly based on the average number of nodes protected by NeuVector during the month.
 Please see the [NeuVector marketplace listing](https://aws.amazon.com/marketplace/pp/prodview-u2ciiono2w3h2#pdp-overview) for specific pricing tiers and other information.